 TNOYS’ Program Coordinator, Elizabeth Flint, was excited to play a part this year in one of TNOYS’ longest-running and most successful youth engagement programs – PEAKS Adventure Camp.
 150 DFPS foster care youth and adult partners from across Texas traveled to Wimberley over Spring Break to participate in the camp, which focuses on developing youth leadership skills and helping adult partners value youth contributions.

 The goal of the camp is to give teens in foster care the chance to build their self-esteem and establish leadership skills, in order to prepare them to lead healthy adult lives when they age out of care.
-PEAKS Camp holds special significance for Elizabeth, whose mother was one of the original founders of the camp and who was inspired by PEAKS to work in the area of youth engagement.
-“As I got older and tried to figure out what to do with my life, I realized the impact this camp had on people, and it’s what made me get into social work.”
+PEAKS Camp holds special significance for Elizabeth — her mother was one of the original founders of the camp and PEAKS was what first inspired Elizabeth to pursue a career in the area of youth engagement.
+“As I got older and tried to figure out what to do with my life, I realized the impact this camp had on people, and it’s what made me get into social work,” she said.

 At this year’s camp, Elizabeth planned a different activity each night that allowed the teens to learn about leadership and life skills.
 The activities included “rhythm power,” a drumming circle exercise with lessons about team building and collaboration; the “Game of Life,” which had the teens role play handling adult responsibilities like finding a job, housing, and transportation; and Write Away Live, a talent show to help them be more open and comfortable in their own skin.

 During the day, the campers enjoyed the beautiful setting at Camp Young Judaea in Wimberley and engaged in traditional camp activities like archery, canoeing, tie dye, and a ropes course.
 For many teens, it was their first opportunity to get a camp experience.